-The day started early.
-8am to be precise.
+The day started early at 8am.
 The air is cool and the sun is beaming down on us.

 It’s the beginning of May – the perfect time of year to avoid the intense humidity that follows in the summer.

-Welcome to Fushimi Inari-Taisha – possibly one of the most beautiful things we’ve encountered in Japan.
+This was possibly one of the most beautiful things I saw in Japan.

-There’s a very peaceful and calming aura that surrounds this area.
+There’s a very peaceful and calming atmosphere in this place.

-Before proceeding towards the shrines, locals would ring a bell at the top of these temple-like buildings.
+Before walking through the shrines, locals ring a bell at the top of these temple-like buildings.

-This tradition is a sign of respect and the sound of the bells calls the gods into the shrine.
-From there, visitors clap their hands twice and being praying silently.
+This tradition is a sign of respect, and the sound of the bells calls the gods into the shrine.
+From there, visitors clap their hands twice and begin praying silently.

 Next on our list is the beautiful Bamboo Forest of Arashiyama.
 Having arrived here in the early hours of the afternoon, the place is filled with visitors.

-Turns out, the trick is to either go really early in the morning, or late in the afternoon:
+When we asked around, the trick is to either go really early in the morning, or late in the afternoon.

 Just in time for Golden hour, we moved on to the neighboring Nijo Castle.
-Let me start by mentioning the sheer size of this place.
+The sheer size of this place is incredible.

 Nijo Castle belonged to the first shogun of the Edo Period, Tokugawa Ieyasu.
 After serving as the imperial palace, it was then donated to the city and used as an educational tourist attraction.

-Luckily, there’s no shortage of these in Kyoto.
-Our day ended with a little too much Sake down our system.
+There’s no shortage of these in Kyoto.
+Our day ended with a little too much Sake in our systems.

-Kyoto is by far my favourite city in Japan.
-Maybe even my favourite city in the world.
+Kyoto is by far my favorite city in Japan.
+Maybe even my favorite city in the world.

-All in all, this was way too short of a trip, so don't count me out just yet.
 Who knows?
-I loved this place so much that my next visit could actually be permanent.
+I loved this place so much that my next visit could be permanent.

 Thanks to Japan’s fantastic bullet trains, you can pack more into your adventure with a day trip out of the city.
 Our insider shares 3 of his favorites from Kyoto.